mdrudi/comic/README.md

 ## Development environment

-Following the list of prerequisites for this software execution :
+List of prerequisites for this software execution :

 * NetCDF library - test done with version 4.1.1
 * HDF5 library - test done with version 1.8.5